jlerche/tblopifpwlanlof/introduction.md

 # About this book
-This book is meant to provide a list of project ideas that will each have a specification to create the bare bones application.
+This book is meant to provide a list of project ideas that will each have a specification to guide the creation of the bare bones application.